Aikeh2021/Weather-Dashboard-App/README.md

 Figuring out the equation to get the 5-Day Forecast API to work took *three hours*.
 I don't think I've ever furrowed my brow so hard in my life.
 However, I'm glad I was able to learn how to make the link work so that I would not have to pay for a subscription to access the 16 day forecast API.
 To get it to work, I multiplied the number of days (5) by the number of hours in a day.
 Under the API's documentation, I saw that the weather will update once every 3 hours.
 So I took the product of 5 and 24 and divided this by 3.
 This gave me 40.
 When I made the ajax call, I received an object with an array of 40 different weather reports.
 I sifted through each of these keys to find the value I would need to display the weather at 1 hour of the day for each of the days on the blue cards.
 I chose to broadcast the weather at 3PM as that is around the time that the weather stays somewhat stable for the majority of the day.
 This way the user can get a guestimate of what the weather will look like for the next five days.
 I then created divs and styled them with the card classes on bootstrap.
 I really enjoyed this assignment, as it was aesthetically pleasing and really challenged me to put what I have learned into practice to make something elaborate!
-Although I have not completed the local storage function to retrieve the value brought up when a city is first searched, I know what functions I need to create to get there.
-I also need to complete the if/else statements to control the color around the UV index information in the daily forecast div.
-I will definitely be revisiting this assignment to continue bringing this website to life.

 ## Credits: